skywalkershen/Reading-Notes/JS_GoodParts/notes.md

    Use function expression instead for the reason of hoisting.
    ***
 10. **Don't use new**
-    If forget new, the constructor function will be executed and create global variables, it is hard to debug.
+    If forget new, the this in constructor function will be pointed to globe, all the variables for this will become global variables, it is hard to debug.
 There is a work around:
    ```js
    　　Object.beget = function (o) {
 　　　　var F = function (o) {};